How to Get Rid of Crabgrass: A Step-by-Step Guide

 Thoroughly water your lawn once a week to encourage the grass’s root system to go deeper, making the whole lawn more hardy and heat tolerant.
 Avoid short, frequent waterings.
 These “sips” will promote a shallow, weaker root system in your lawn.

-Keep your lawn mowed to a height of 2 to 3 in.
-Mowing it shorter than 2 in. will reduce the grass’s vitality and give weeds a chance to move in.
+Keep your lawn mowed to a height of 2 to 3 inches.
+Mowing it shorter than 2 inches will reduce the grass’s vitality and give weeds a chance to move in.
 Be sure to keep your lawn mower blades sharp so they won’t tear the grass.
 Leave grass clippings on the lawn as a natural fertilizer.
+(Learn the most efficient way to mow your lawn.)

 Reduce compaction.
 Weeds thrive in areas where compacted soil deprives the grass roots of the air and water circulation they need.
 If your yard is prone to compaction, rent and run an aerator over it every other year, especially if your soil contains a lot of clay.